 Good!
 All meals- buffet-style American or Continental breakfast, and sumptuous lunches and dinners- are included while on safari.
 In major cities, some of our safaris include only breakfast.
 This allows you to dine on your own at some of the outstanding local restaurants.
 Check the inclusions described for your specific tour.
 You’ll savor everything from African delicacies to international specialties on a East Africa safari! safari.
 The meals are well prepared, the menus varied, with fresh fruits and vegetables, fish and meat amply provided.
 And food never tasted better than upon returning from an exciting day on safari.

-Most of your safari will be in deluxe late-model minibuses.
+Most of your safari will be in deluxe late-model minibuses and 4 x 4 Safari Land Cruisers.
 At most tented camps, and in the Ngorongoro, Grater, you’ll travel in four-wheel drive vehicles.
 Everyone will have a window seat for best game viewing and photography.
 Every vehicle has its own professional driver/guide.
 One pair of binoculars and guidebooks is furnished to enhance your viewing pleasure.
 Roads outside major cities are often dirt or gravel and may be bumpy or dusty.
 You may happen to get temporarily stuck in a muddy patch if there is a heavy rain.
 It’s all part of the adventure and your driver is an expert in dealing with tough driving conditions.
 Some of our safaris feature short flights, thereby saving hours of surface travel.
 From this lofty perspective, you will appreciate the size and scope of the African plains, and enjoy the additional time allowed for game viewing drives.

 Africa Flash McTours staff have has escorted over 10,000 visitors on safari to Africa.
 Years of first-hand experience mean that your every need has been anticipated and all our tours have been thoroughly proven.
 Each vehicle has its own local driver/guide.
 These well-trained professionals make their living by knowing every inch of ground, making sure you have a good time.
 Their keen eyes and experience give them the uncanny ability to spot birds and wildlife all along the way.
 In addition to their wealth of knowledge about wildlife, they are happy to tell you all about life in their native land.
 One of the hardest parts of leaving Africa is saying good-bye to your driver, who will have become a wonderful friend and companion.
 For most programs there is a naturalist guide in addition to your driver.
 These dedicated professionals are with you at all times to make sure that your every need is attended to, answer all your questions, and give informative briefings on the reserves you visit, the birds and wildlife you see, and the people you meet.
 They can explain animal behavior, pointing out the matriarch in a herd of elephants or the zebra’s unique way of listening for predators.
 We are particularly proud of the outstanding quality of our guides.